yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-multimap-class.md

 ### <a name="remarks"></a>Uwagi

-Typ zawiera opis elementu w kontrolowanej sekwencji.
+Typ opisuje elementu w kontrolowanej sekwencji.

 ### <a name="example"></a>Przykład